 Income is reported in different categories: A) Salaries, B) Sole Traders, E) Capital, F) Property, G) Capital Gains and H) Pensions and is taxable in Portugal regardless of its origin.
 For non-residents, only income actually arising in Portugal is subject to assessment.

 Rental contracts must now be registered using “Modelo 2”.
-In addition, each contract is assessed Stamp Duty of 10% based on the monthly rent.
+In addition, each contract is assessed Stamp Duty of 10% based on one month’s rent.
 With a proper contract, duly registered with Finanças, tenants should be eligible for a housing tax credit.
 Tax is calculated at a flat rate of 28% (autonomous) or on total income at marginal rates (aggregated).

 If you receive payments from Rental Income Guarantees, they are also taxable in Portugal and must be reported in Category G (Capital Gains).